beNative/git-automation/TECHNICAL_MANUAL.md

     -   Reads user settings on startup to configure features like the auto-updater's pre-release channel.
     -   Handles native OS interactions (dialogs, file system access).
     -   Listens for and responds to IPC (Inter-Process Communication) events.
 This includes:
         -   Executing shell commands for task steps.
+All Git/SVN command execution now uses user-configured executable paths from settings, falling back to the system `PATH` if not specified.
         -   Executing real Git/SVN commands for advanced features like checking status, fetching commit history, and managing branches (`get-detailed-vcs-status`, `list-branches`, etc.).
+        -   Handling new IPC calls for executable path management (file picker, auto-detection, testing).
         -   Handling requests from the renderer to open web links in the user-specified browser.
         -   Fetching the latest release information for a repository from the GitHub API using a user-provided Personal Access Token (`get-latest-release`).
         -   Managing the import and export of settings files using the `jszip` library.